-The top travel credit cards offer a lot more than points on your everyday spending.
-With a solid plan in place, credit card rewards can actually make your travel dreams come true.
+The top travel credit cards make it easy to earn travel rewards that can translate into free flights, luxury hotel stays, and more.
+With a solid plan in place, credit card rewards can even make your travel dreams come true.

 Imagine flying business class to Tokyo for pennies on the dollar or spending five nights at a luxury resort in the Maldives for the cost of a boat ride to your secluded private island.

-With travel rewards, all of that and more could be yours; all it takes is some planning, some time to build up your stash of points, and a few strategic cards that make sense with your travel goals and finding the best frequent flyer credit card for you.
+With travel rewards, all of that and more could be yours; all it takes is some planning, some time to build up your stash of points, and a few strategic cards that make sense with your travel goals.

 Before we dig into the details, let’s take a closer look at our top picks among all of the best travel rewards credit cards: